Long-Beach-Rocketry/Long-Beach-Rocketry-25-26/SETUP.md

 Builds are by default done in Debug mode, but Release mode can be selected with the -r parameter: ```./make.sh -t stm32h723 -r```

 ## Debugging
-First grant usb access to WSL by opening a windows terminal with admin - windows button + `x` and select Terminal (Admin).
+First grant usb access to WSL by opening a windows terminal (Powershell or Cmd Prompt) with admin - windows button + `x` and select Terminal (Admin).
 Run the following commands and take note of the ST-Link Bus ID.
 ```
 usbipd list
 usbipd bind --busid <BUSID>